 - You may want to consider using online articles from the library databases or online journal subscriptions, which students can access on or off campus anytime.
 From the Library home page, choose Electronic Resources to access the databases.
 If you have a specific article in mind, use Periodical List to search for the journal title.
 You can also put links to these articles into your Blackboard Class sites.
 See Blackboard: Linking to Articles on the Library Web site under Library Services and then Faculty Services.

 - We have more than 80,000 ebooks in different academic subject areas, available to Gordon College users on or off campus anytime.
-They can be accessed from the online catalog and from the library website Electronic Resources E-book page.
+They can be accessed from the NOBLE catalog and from the library website Electronic Resources E-book page.
 You can also put links to ebooks into your Blackboard Class sites.
 See Blackboard:Linking to Articles and Ebooks.

 Instructions for Putting Materials on Reserve

 - Please complete the Course Reserve form.
 Be aware that if you leave the page inactive (without submitting) for longer than 1 hour, you will lose the information you have entered.

 - If you are going to use chapters from a book for more than one semester, you may want to request the library to purchase multiple copies of the book to put on reserve instead of making photocopies and paying for copyright permission repeatedly.
 On the Course Reserve Form, select Purchase Materials for Reserve.
 Purchasing the books may take 1-3 weeks.
 Please plan accordingly.
 The library may not purchase more than 5 or 6 copies of a book for reserve.
 If you need more copies than that, you may want to consider making it a required textbook for the students to purchase.